mozilla-bteam/bmo/docs/en/rst/api/core/v1/product.rst

 default_milestone  string   When a new bug is filed, what milestone does it
                             get by default if the user does not choose one?
-Must represent a milestone that is valid for this product. description        string   Update the long description for these products to this value. has_unconfirmed    boolean  Allow the UNCONFIRMED status to be set on bugs in
+Must represent a milestone that is valid for this product. default_version    string   When a new bug is filed, what version does it get by default if the user does not choose one?
+Must represent a version that is valid for this product. description        string   Update the long description for these products to this value. has_unconfirmed    boolean  Allow the UNCONFIRMED status to be set on bugs in